Defreddy/FinalProject/README.md

     - This API can POST a new CVE with additional details.
 Adjust parameters through a BODY JSON (Beautify) input.
 The ID will adjust automatically.
 ![screenshot](https://github.com/Defreddy/Basicproject_frederikcrauwels/blob/main/Pictures_Readme/POST1.png)

-## Additional requests

-As the assignment is primarily focussed around API calls - additional points could be rewarded if additional factors were taken into consideration.

-- [x] Front-end styling (CCS - BootStrap Theme) - personally customized according to the specifications of this assignment.
-- [x] API interaction with Database (MySQL).
-DB IaC automation deployment with init.sql and .csv input file.
-The entire DB is build based on this assignment, including init.sql automation for a complete automatic experience based on a .CSV input file.
-Only adjust the CSV -> deploy automatically in every other way (do not adjust the name of the CSV file).
-This also includes CRUD, DATABASE, MODEL and SCHEMA.py files.
-- [x] PHPMyAdmin in order to be able to fully utilize the DB from your browser / deployment.
-No need for additional software / installs.
-- [x] .env file inside API container including GitHub secrets - this part of the integration will make sure certain parameters are hidden from others.
-- [x] Additioan GET requests (required 2, created 4).
-- [x] CORS has been adjusted to be able to acces both GitHub pages and custom-hosted solution.
-- [x] A complete IaC deployment thanks to multiple Dockerfiles, GitHub workflows / actions and docker-compose.yml